Taught course

 Course content

-From evolutionary development to environmental stimuli, animal behaviour is shaped by a range of factors.
-This masters course is your chance to explore them in detail – not only developing your understanding of the theoretical principles of behaviour, but also learning how to harness these principles to tackle real-world animal welfare and conservation issues.
+From evolution to environmental stimuli, animal behaviour is shaped by a range of factors.
+This masters course is your chance to explore them in detail – not only developing your understanding of the theoretical principles of behaviour but also learning how to harness these principles to tackle real-world animal welfare and conservation issues.

-Above all, this is a course that offers the chance to study animal behaviour up close.
-You’ll have the opportunity to go on a residential field trip overseas.
-This could take you across Europe, Turkey or even Tanzania in East Africa.
-You’ll usually have a choice between two destinations – additional fees will apply if you decide to choose to go on the East African trip.*
+Above all, it’s a course that offers the chance to study animal behaviour up close, with the opportunity to go on a residential field trip overseas.
+This could take you across Europe or East Africa.
+This, along with research-informed teaching in professional-standard facilities, will prepare you for a successful career in animal management, education or research.

 Information for international students